Two-dimensional pulse dynamics and the formation of bound states on electrified falling films: Conclusions

 \section{Conclusions}

 \mylab{sec:conclusions}

-In this study we have provided the first analysis of mutually-interacting pulses on electrified falling films using both a weakly nonlinear model and a quasi-linear long-wave model, each with a non-local term representing the effect of the electric field, as well as the full system of governing equations in the Stokes-flow regime when the effect of inertia is neglected.
+In this study, we have provided the first analysis of mutually-interacting pulses on electrified falling films using a quasi-linear long-wave model with a non-local term representing the effect of the electric field, as well as the full system of governing equations in the Stokes-flow regime when the effect of inertia is neglected.

-For an obtuse inclination angle, gravity is destabilising and solitary-pulse solutions exist even in the absence of an electric field.
-For an acute inclination angle, gravity is stabilising and non-linear waves can only be produced by a sufficiently strong electric field.
-In this case, if the electric field strength is supercritical but not too strong, solitary-pulse solutions do not exist, and only spatially-periodic solutions are found.
-Solitary-pulse solutions only appear for an acute inclination angle if the electric field strength exceeds a certain supercritical value.
+For an acute inclination angle, if the electric field strength is supercritical but not too strong, solitary-pulse solutions do not exist, and only spatially-periodic solutions are found.
+Solitary-pulse solutions only appear if the electric field strength exceeds a certain supercritical value.
 Generally speaking, in the presence of an electric field the pulse solutions have a larger amplitude and may have recirculation zones in their humps.
-The latter feature means that a quantity of fluid is transported along with the pulse thereby promoting the heat and mass transfer properties of the flow, and so might be used to advantage in industrial applications.
-We have also shown that the tails of a pulse decay algebraically at infinity when an electric field is present, in contrast to the exponential decay found in the absence of an electric field.
-All of the aforementioned qualitative features were also found for fully nonlinear pulse solutions for Stokes flow, which were computed using the boundary-element method.
-We compared pulse solutions computed on wide domains in the Stokes regime with those obtained using the long-wave model and those found from the weakly nonlinear model.
-As expected, the long-wave results are in better agreement with the fully nonlinear solutions than the weakly nonlinear results, but the differences found between the various models is exacerbated in the presence of an electric field.
-The long-wave model is in excellent agreement with the Stokes results over almost all of the domain except at the pulse hump.
+We have also shown that the tails of a pulse decay algebraically at infinity when an electric field is present, in contrast to the exponential decay found for the non-electrified case.
+Within its domain of validity the long-wave model is in excellent agreement with the Stokes results over almost all of the domain except at the pulse hump.
 Improved agreement was obtained by extending the long-wave model to include higher-order terms.

-To study pulse interactions, we used a weak-interaction theory for the long-wave model describing the dynamics of the locations of the pulses.
-An important consequence of the algebraic decay of the tails in the presence of an electric field is that long-range interactions must be taken into account for an accurate description of the pulse interactions.
-We found that in a two-pulse system the pulses can attract each other, repel each other but also form bound states, wherein the pulse separation distance does not change in time.
-These findings were established using the weak-interaction theory and were corroborated by time-dependent simulations of the long-wave model.